 Copyright 2015 2Tugboats.com firstname.lastname@example.org Anytime

 At my age 12, my large model sailing ship building experience taught me most of the skills to create my tugboat design.
 In my mind, the two go together in forming the basics of model creating.
 Thus, for those who would like to build a 17th century sailing ship instead of a tugboat.
-Here is the best the world has to offer.
+Here is the best model sailing ship the world has to offer.